Person Risk Meter Person

 Avoid Misclassification Errors and Costly Audits

-For 50 years, a non-profit organization engaged instructors as "independent contractors", however due to the ever-changing worker classification laws in California, they were contacted by the EDD and told the instructors did not qualify as independent contractors and they were audited.
+For 50 years, a non-profit organization engaged instructors as "independent contractors", however due to the ever-changing worker classification laws in California, the organization was contacted by the EDD and told the instructors did not qualify as independent contractors and they were audited.

-They had to pay back taxes for the previous 5 years for the workers that didn't qualify as 1099 Independent Contractors and pay back-taxes and penalties of $15k per worker for improperly classifying their instructor population.
+The organization was required to pay back taxes for the previous 5 years for each worker that did not qualify as an Independent Contractor and pay back taxes and penalties of $15k per worker for improperly classifying their instructor population.
 In addition, the insurmountable legal fees that came with hiring an attorney.

 Read the full case study here.